Aysha-sharma/Codsoft-Java/README.md

 - Calculates total marks, average percentage, and assigns grades (A+, A, B, C, D, or F).
 - Displays a detailed **report card**.

+### 3. 🏧 ATM Interface
+A console-based ATM simulation that:
+- Provides **menu options** for balance inquiry, deposit, and withdrawal.
+- Uses two classes: **BankAccount** (for storing and managing balance) and **ATM** (for user interface and operations).
+- Validates user input (e.g., prevents withdrawal beyond the account balance).
+- Displays appropriate success or failure messages for transactions.
+- Designed using **OOP principles** with modular, reusable code.

 ---

 ## 🧠 What I Learned